 The American Recovery and Reinvestment Act is not without risk

 The American Recovery and Reinvestment Act (ARRA) has created quite a flutter of activity in healthcare during the past several months.
 I can’t remember a time when something was such a popular topic.
-Everywhere you look, Twitter, Facebook, personal blogs, professional blogs, and so on are talking about how to demonstrate “meaningful use” and get … Read more
+Everywhere you look, Twitter, Facebook, personal blogs, professional blogs, and so on are talking about how to demonstrate “meaningful use†and get their hot little hands on some cash.

 Hypatia research study only states the obvious